webplatform/docs-wpd/Projects/CSS_Property_Milestone/css_prop_enhancements/index.md

 {{Page_Title|Suggested design enhancements for CSS properties}}
 {{Flags}}
 {{Summary_Section|[http://letmespellitoutforyou.com/x/webplatform/font_size.html This page] is a suggested mockup of how a CSS property page should look.
 Compared to the [[css/properties/font-size|original font-size property page]], there are several enhancements that would need to be implemented, and here is a list of the most significant.
-They're broken down into 3 basic categories: '''SKIN''' requiring mostly modified CSS, '''TEMPLATE''' requiring a change in how content is ordered, and '''FORM''' for changes in the text-input UI.
+They're broken down into 3 basic categories: '''SKIN''' requiring mostly modified CSS, '''TEMPLATE''' requiring a change in how content is generated and flows onto the final HTML page, and '''FORM''' for changes in the text-input UI.
 }}
 {{Basic Page}}
 * [SKIN] Page title & summary are on the same line in this example; formatted as left/right justification with negative margin for overlay; this is fragile for cases where text in either runs too long.